apmoore1/semeval/README.md

 ## How to use the code base

-Quick example of all the main features of this code base can be found in the [run file](./run.py) NOTE that this may take a long time to run with respect to the LSTM's.
+Quick example of all the main features of this code base can be found within the examples folder in the [run file](./examples/run.py) NOTE that this may take a long time to run with respect to the LSTM's.

 ## SVR's